sarah-quinones/faer-rs/book/book.typ

 $B_(: j)$ fits into the L3 cache.

 Note that bringing data into the cache is typically done automatically by the CPU.
-However, in our case, we want to perform that explicitly by packing each L3/L2 chunk into packed storage, which allows for contiguous access that's friendly to the CPU's hardware prefetcher and minimizes TLB (Translation Lookaside Buffer) misses.
+However, in our case, we want to perform that explicitly by storing each L3/L2 chunk into packed storage, which allows for contiguous access that's friendly to the CPU's hardware prefetcher and minimizes TLB (Translation Lookaside Buffer) misses.